 Elcano and each of the direct ship operators in Brazil and Argentina have an annual training plan for their office staff.
 Concerning the personnel who provide their services on board the Group's ships, the training plan is incorporated through the Management System of each company.
 The Fleet Personnel Manager of each company is in charge of drawing up an annual training plan, considering the requirements of the Flag Country, international legislation, new technologies and regulations and needs identified by the different Captains and chief engineers or the company's management personnel.
-The total hours spent on training for all Group staff during 2023 amounted to 2.368 hours (1.367 hours for men and 1.001 hours for women, which should be put into perspective, considering that there is a significantly higher number of male staff).
-The training hours have reduced compared to 2022 (2.844 hours, 1.569 hours for men and 1.275 hours for women).
+The total hours spent on training for all Group staff during 2024 amounted to 2.284 hours (1.362 hours for men and 922 hours for women, which should be put into perspective, considering that there is a significantly higher number of male staff).
+Training hours have been reduced by approximately 3.5% compared to 2023.